Rick Ankiel: 2013 season

 On January 17, 2013, the Houston Astros signed Ankiel with an invite to spring training as a non-roster invitee.
-On March 31, Ankiel homered in the Astros' regular season opener against the Texas Rangers in Houston.
+On March 31, Ankiel homered in the Astros' regular season opener against the Texas Rangers in Houston; with the Astros switching from the National League to the American League that season, his was the first AL home run in team history.
 He was designated for assignment on May 6 and released on May 9.

 On May 13, the New York Mets signed Ankiel and immediately placed him into their starting lineup.
 He collected two hits, including a two-run homer, against the Cardinals in St. Louis on May 15.

 His offensive production regressed.
 Following an 0-for-4, three-strikeout performance against the Miami Marlins on June 8, giving him a combined 60 strikeouts in 128 at-bats for the season, Ankiel was designated for assignment by the Mets.
 He became a free agent on June 13.
 In 45 games with the Astros and Mets, he batted .188 with 7 home runs, 18 RBI, and a .422 slugging percentage.